DTT2411/CI-Portfolio-Project-2/README.md

 ## Credits

 ### Concept
-I used Project Example Idea 1 recommended within Code Institute's Portfolio Project 2 Assessment Guide: https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+JSE_PAGPPF+2021_Q2/courseware/30137de05cd847d1a6b6d2c7338c4655/c3bd296fe9d643af86e76e830e1470dd/
+- I used Project Example Idea 1 recommended within Code Institute's Portfolio Project 2 Assessment Guide: https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+JSE_PAGPPF+2021_Q2/courseware/30137de05cd847d1a6b6d2c7338c4655/c3bd296fe9d643af86e76e830e1470dd/

 ### Code
 - I got the idea of applying a class to rotate the arrow next to the description and rules drop-down sections from a stackoverflow thread: https://stackoverflow.com/questions/73831348/put-and-change-arrow-with-collapsible-div-css.
 Specifically, I used the line `transform: rotateX(-180deg);` in my own style rule on ln42, style.css.
+- The exemplar project shown in the video in the Portfolio 2 > Portfolio Project Scope module was also helpful for identifying the functionality which would be required in the extended Rock Paper Scissors Lizard Spock project. https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+JSE_PAGPPF+2021_Q2/courseware/30137de05cd847d1a6b6d2c7338c4655/c3bd296fe9d643af86e76e830e1470dd/

 ### Content
 - Bootstrap structures (e.g. table, collapsible) and classes (e.g. text-center, text-md-start) were used to improve efficiency of html and css respectively.
 One bootstrap JS script was also used to provide functionality for the collapsible text content in the game information area. https://getbootstrap.com/docs/5.3/getting-started/introduction/.
 - Google Fonts for custom fonts used throughout site.
 Link to embed code used: https://fonts.googleapis.com/css2?family=Jockey+One&family=Orbitron:wght@400..900&display=swap.
-- Browser favicon was identified and downloaded from https://www.flaticon.com/.
+- Browser favicon (https://www.flaticon.com/) was used to identify and download icons.
 - Icolour pallete (https://icolorpalette.com/) and Coolors (https://coolors.co/) were used for inspiration for colour schemes.
 - Amiresponsive (https://ui.dev/amiresponsive) was used to generate the mock-up image for the readme.
 - Balsamiq Wireframes (https://balsamiq.com/) was used extensively during planning to guide the structure and layout of the website.